-This Kimchi Soup with Malony Glass Noodles is an easy weeknight soup made in just 15 minutes.
-Loaded with kimchi, pork, and fluffy egg, it will keep you warm and cozy all seasons long!
+This Kimchi Soup with Malony Glass Noodles is an easy lunch or weeknight dinner recipe that you can make in just 15 minutes.
+Loaded with kimchi, pork, and fluffy egg, it will keep you warm and cozy all season long!

 Looking for a quick and easy soup recipe?
 This Kimchi Soup with Malony Glass Noodles is what you’d need!
 It’s savory, hearty, tangy – and as spicy as you want it to be.